If you want to find your way around China, you’ll need a good map app.

-But don’t be an idiot like me.
-Embrace the technology and learn to use a China map app before you leave your country.
+Don’t be an idiot like me – embrace the technology and learn to use a China map app before you leave your country.

-So, here’s my list of the best map apps that work in China.
+Here’s my list of the best map apps that work in China in 2025, starting with the ones in English.

 1. Apple Maps